ArjunSharda/Passeo/src/passeo/cli/strengthcheck.md

 Supported: ✅

-Usage:
+Usage example:

 ```bash
 $ passeo strengthcheck HelloWORLD
 ```

-`password` - The password you are strength checking.
+`password`[str] - The password you are strength checking.